erdogant/pca/docs/source/Algorithm.rst

 ##################################

-Before getting to the explanation of **explained variance**, we first need to understand what principal components are.
+Before jumping into the **explained variance**, we first need to understand what principal components are.

-**Principal components** are new **variables** that are constructed as **linear combinations** or **mixtures** of the initial variables.
-These combinations are done in such a way that the new variables (i.e., principal components) are uncorrelated and most of the information within the initial variables is squeezed or compressed into the first components.
+**Principal components** are new (latent) **variables** that are constructed as **linear combinations** or **mixtures** of the initial variables.
+These combinations are in such a way that the new variables (i.e., principal components) are uncorrelated and most of the information within the initial variables is squeezed or compressed into the first components.
 **Explained variance** refers to the variance explained by each of the principal components (eigenvectors).
 By organizing information Principal

 Let's compute the explained variance for the wine dataset (this is a follow up from the previous standardization part).